WhackyPanos/robotics-project-course/README.md

 ## 🎓 System Goals & Objectives

 **Primary System Goal**

-The overarching objective of the robotic system is to autonomously explore a defined workspace, locate and categorize specific items, and physically collect and transport them to designated drop-off boxes/baskets.
+The objective of the robotic system is to autonomously explore a defined workspace, locate and categorize specific items, and physically collect and transport them to designated drop-off boxes/baskets.

 **Core Objectives**
 *   **Autonomous Exploration and Mapping:** The system must navigate and explore the workspace while successfully avoiding obstacles.
 It is required to generate a map that records the exact locations of all identified objects and drop-off boxes.